Michael Kaluta

 Michael William Kaluta, sometimes credited as Mike Kaluta or Michael Wm.
 Kaluta (born August 25, 1947), is an American comics artist and writer best known for his acclaimed 1970s adaptation of the pulp magazine hero The Shadow with writer Dennis O'Neil.
+He is the godfather of comedian and gamemaster Brennan Lee Mulligan.

 Early life

 Born in Guatemala to U.S. citizens, Kaluta studied at the Richmond Professional Institute (now Virginia Commonwealth University).

 Career

 Kaluta's early work included a three-page adventure story, "The Battle of Shiraz", in Charlton Comics Flash Gordon #18 (Jan.
 1970) and an adaptation of Edgar Rice Burroughs's Carson of Venus novels for DC Comics.

 Kaluta's influences and style are drawn from pulp illustrations of the 1930s and the turn-of-the-century poster work of Alphonse Mucha – his signature motif is elaborate decorative panel designs – rather than the comic books of the Silver Age.
 He has rarely worked with the superhero genre, although one of his early contributions for DC was a "World of Krypton" backup story in Superman #240 (July 1971).

 His first cover for a comic book was House of Mystery #200 (March 1972).
-Associated during the 1970s with Bernie Wrightson and Jeffrey Jones, he contributed illustrations to Ted White's Fantastic and Amazing.
+Associated during the 1970s with Bernie Wrightson and Jeffrey Jones, he contributed illustrations to Ted White's Fantastic and Amazing Stories.
 Kaluta co-created Eve in Secrets of Sinister House #6 (Aug.–Sept.
 1972), a horror comics "host" character later turned into a supporting character in The Sandman.
 He and writer Dennis O'Neil produced a comics adaptation of The Shadow for DC in 1973–1974.
 Comics historian Les Daniels noted that "Kaluta's style [on The Shadow] is an homage to Graves Gladney, master of the pulp magazine covers of the 1930s."
 Kaluta left the series after drawing five of the first six issues.

 Kaluta was one of the four comic book artists/fine illustrator/painters (along with Jeffrey Jones, Barry Windsor-Smith, and Bernie Wrightson) who formed the artists' commune The Studio in a loft in Manhattan's Chelsea district in 1975 and continuing to 1979.
 In addition to many comic book stories and covers, Kaluta has done a wide variety of book illustrations.